cmusv-sc/96710-Spring2015-Ericsson/README.md

 ### Java sequential Implementation
 #### Build
 For sequential feature construction, Users should compile the code to generate the jar file from source code first.
+Users could do this step from command or IDE.

 **Software Requirements**:

  - Java jre 1.7

 #### Preparation
-Users could do this step from command or IDE.
-Then, Users need to do following preparation work:
+Users need to do following preparation work:

 1. Create “inputData” directory under the same directory with Jar file.
 2. Place all Google dataset under “inputData” directory.